LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Wave/Wave.md

 ## Incarnate Form
 Cost: -- or 1 E/APA
 Timing: Step 1/2
 The character's attunement to the Primal Shape of the Wave allows them to manipulate the water around them.
-When using this ability as part of an attempt such as Attack, Obstruct, Initiate/Progress Actions, etc., the character gains a Floating Bonus equal to their current Passion and may Upgrade that attempt by paying 1 Effort or APA.
+When using this ability as part of an attempt such as Attack, Obstruct, Initiate/Progress Actions, etc., the player may Upgrade that attempt by paying 1 Effort or APA.

 As an Attack, water attacks use the following weapon profile:
 Core Trait: Control